edmundmiller/edmundmiller.dev/src/content/post/emacs-snakefmt.md

 > Apheleia is an Emacs package which solves both of these problems comprehensively for all languages, allowing you to say goodbye to language-specific packages such as Blacken and prettier-js.

-The main opinion everyone shares is that a good code formatter should be fast, and therefor you should be able to forget about it.
+The main opinion everyone shares is that a good code formatter should be fast, and therefore you should be able to forget about it.

 It's really simple to configure formatters in [Doom Emacs](https://github.com/doomemacs/doomemacs).